holepunchto/bare-module/README.md

   isDynamicImport: false,
   // The referring module.
   referrer: null,
   // The type of the module.
-See Module.constants.types for possible values.
+See Module.constants.type for possible values.
 The
   // default is the equivalent constant of the `attributes`'s `type` property. type,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
-See Module.constants.types.
+See Module.constants.type.
 Inherited from `referrer` if it
   // is defined.
-  defaultType: Module.constants.types.SCRIPT,
+  defaultType: Module.constants.type.SCRIPT,
   // Cache to use to load the Module.
 When left unspecified, the cache is
   // inherited from `referrer` so a module graph shares a single cache,
   // otherwise a fresh cache scoped to this load and its graph is used.
 Pass